dgraph-io/dgraph/wiki/content/query-language/index.md

 ```
 Represents that graph node with ID `0x01` is linked with the `friend` edge to node `0x02`.

-Dgraph creates a unique internal identifier for every node in the graph - the node's UID.
-A mutation can either let Dgraph create the UID as the only identifier for the node, using blank nodes, or can add an external identifier, an XID.
+Dgraph creates a unique 64 bit identifier for every node in the graph - the node's UID.
+A mutation either lets Dgraph create the UID as the identifier for the subject or object, using blank or external id nodes, or specifies a known UID from a previous mutation..

 ### Blank Nodes and UID

-Blank nodes in mutations, written `_:identifier`, identify nodes within the mutation, without assigning an XID.
+Blank nodes in mutations, written `_:identifier`, identify nodes within a mutation.
 Dgraph creates a UID identifying each blank node and returns the created UIDs as the mutation result.
 For example, mutation:

 ```
 mutation {